-Protecting water quality is the top natural resource protection priority in Stonington.
+Protecting water quality is the top priority for natural resource protection in Stonington.
 The freshwater resources in the Town of Stonington include a variety of streams, rivers, ponds, reservoirs, aquifers and inland wetland areas.
-Protecting these water resources from contamination and sedimentation will help provide clean drinking water, preserve ecosystems, provide recreation and fishing opportunities, and protect Long Island Sound.
+Protecting these water resources from contamination and sedimentation is essential in providing clean drinking water, preserving ecosystems, providing recreation and fishing opportunities and protecting Long Island Sound.
 This is especially important since almost all residents and businesses get their drinking water from local surface and groundwater resources.